tsightler/ring-mqtt-ha-addon/README.md

 You can access this URL manually, or simply click the "OPEN WEB UI" button on the addon page.
 This will access a simple form that will accept your Ring username/password and then the 2FA code sent via email/text.
 Once you enter these it will present the refresh token and the webserver/addon will stop within 10 seconds.
 Simple copy this token and paste it into the ring_token option of the config (yes, it's LONG).
 Now start the addon again and it will attempt to login with the refresh token.

-For security purposes the webserver runs only if the ring_token option is blank so it's not reachable under normal operation, although the "OPEN WEB UI" option will still be there.
+For security purposes the webserver runs only if the ring_token option is blank so it's not reachable under normal operation, although the "OPEN WEB UI" option will still be in the addon UI it will not function.
 If you need to regenerate the refresh token simply delete the existing token from the config options and restart the script.

 To configure this plugin please review the following options: